Create and manage Amazon EMR Serverless applications with Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Call Amazon EMR Serverless with Step Functions
+Create and manage Amazon EMR Serverless applications with Step Functions

 • The Optimized EMR Serverless service integration has a customized set of APIs that wrap the underlying EMR Serverless APIs.
-Because of this customization, the optimized EMR Serverless integration differs significantly from the EMR Serverless Amazon SDK service integration.
-In addition, the optimized EMR Serverless integration supports Run a Job (.sync) integration pattern.
+Because of this customization, the optimized EMR Serverless integration differs significantly from the Amazon SDK service integration.

 EMR Serverless service integration APIs